All IMGs successfully matched to Royal College specialty programs in Ontario are required to complete the Pre-Residency Program (PRP).

 If you are successful in matching, your post graduate office will forward us your information and we will subsequently contact you with pertinent program information.
 Your programming dates will be assigned to you by Touchstone Institute.

 Please note: While we strive to ensure your transition to residency training is smooth and meets your needs, we are not able to accommodate every date request.
-It is important that before matching, you are aware and prepared to be available for all potential program dates as you could be assigned to any combination of the four iterations.
+It is important that before matching, you are aware of and prepared to be available for all potential program dates as you could be assigned to any combination iterations.
 Touchstone Institute is committed to ensuring you have as much notice as possible to arrange pertinent life matters accordingly.

 Our learning programs are designed as orientation programs which provide learners with an unparalleled opportunity to ensure they have access to and can practise foundational skills and knowledge that will be required for a successful residency in Ontario.
 Our learning programs are not evaluative in nature; however, a report of each participant’s attendance records, standardized client qualitative and quantitative encounter scores, multiple choice quiz (MCQ) scores, and completion of online modules will be passed on to your post graduate and program offices.